Disconnect your negative battery post and lay it aside.

 Take your red wire supplied with the kit and feed it though the hole you just made in the firewall grommet. * feed it from the hood/outside area to the cab/inside car area.

-Pull wire lead into cab and across to driver side behind dash.
-You will find a pass through behind where the kick panel was.
-Route the orange,violet,blue, and brown wires through this hole into the rubber tube in between the cab and the door.
+Pull wire lead into cab and into passenger door; you will find a pass through behind where the kick panel was.
+Route the orange, violet, blue, and brown wires through this hole into the rubber tube in between the cab and the door.
 We were able to use a 14mm wrench to aid with feeding wires though the pass thru into the driver door.
 The pictures below show only 2 wires, this is just a reference to show you how to route the 4 wires you will be running into the door.

 Cut two wires, (both of which are on the connector for the passenger window switch) brown in cavity “E” and dark blue in cavity “D” of the window switch connector.
 Cut each at least 4 inches down from connector.
 Your window switch connector has six cavities; all cavities are labeled on the connector.
 A letter is usually cast into the plastic connector near the wire cavity it represents.